goswap/stats-api/api.md

 ```
 /v1/stats/pairs
-?time_start=RFC3339-date
+?time_start=RFC3339-date default: -24h
-?time_end=RFC3339-date
+?time_end=RFC3339-date default: now
 ```

-return pair stats across all pairs between `time_start` and `time_end`, the volume, amountIn and amountOut returned will be summed over the given time range for each token, priceUSD and liquidityUSD will be the latest values.
+return pair stats across all pairs between `time_start` and `time_end`, the volume, amountIn and amountOut returned will be summed over the given time range for each pair, priceUSD, reserve, totalSupply and liquidityUSD will be the latest values.

-TODO defaults for `time_` fields

 ```
 {